 At its heart, the idea is to use computing power to perform tasks that we either aren’t currently thinking about or are incapable of doing at the moment.
 That’s a lot of words that basically mean, “computers doing stuff.”

 Some of these great ideas are currently available to the public and are being promoted in commercials.
 Have you seen the one where a daughter calls her out-of-town Dad and asks to borrow the car?
 He graciously agrees and does her one better by actually starting the car remotely.
 The daughter’s friend is beyond impressed!

 That particular example doesn’t take place within the home but the same concept applies.
 Just think garage doors, interior or exterior lighting, thermostats, audio/visual systems, and more.

 There are even products that tie into your home that can alert medical specialists in the event of a health emergency.
 We’ve come a long way, and it appears an automated future is right around the corner.

 Bill Gates Started It

-Bill Gates made news with his $113 million dollar home in Washington designed by architectural firm, Bohlin Cywinksi Jackson.
+Bill Gates made news with his $113 million dollar home in Washington designed by the architectural firm, Bohlin Cywinksi Jackson.
 This was perhaps the first truly smart house.
-For thorough description of the home and all of it’s mind-bending features, read the U.S. News and World Report piece on Xanadu 2.0.
+For a thorough description of the home and all of its mind-bending features, read the U.S. News and World Report piece on Xanadu 2.0.
 It just goes to show that 100 million doesn’t get you as far as it used to.